openwallet-foundation/credo-ts/packages/core/README.md

 </p>
 <br />

-Aries Framework JavaScript Core provides the core functionality of Aries Framework JavaScript.
+Credo Core provides the core functionality of Credo.
 See the [Getting Started Guide](https://github.com/hyperledger/aries-framework-javascript#getting-started) for installation instructions.